Matt M. Dummermuth

 United States of America

-Matt also served as a Special Assistant United States Attorney in the Eastern District of Virginia, where he prosecuted numerous felony drug trafficking, firearm, fraud, immigration cases, numerous misdemeanor cases occurring on federal property, and represented and defended the United States in a variety of civil matters.
+Matt also helped lead and manage the enforcement of our nation’s civil rights laws for several years as a Counsel and Special Assistant in DOJ’s Civil Rights Division.
+In addition, he worked to nominate and confirm federal judges as a Nominations Counsel in the Office of Legal Policy.
+Matt also served as a Special Assistant United States Attorney for 18 months in the U.S. Attorney’s Office for the Eastern District of Virginia, where he prosecuted felony drug trafficking, firearm, fraud, and immigration cases, prosecuted misdemeanor cases occurring on federal property such as the Pentagon, and represented and defended the United States in a variety of civil matters.

 Matt graduated from Harvard Law School where he served as Editor-in-Chief of the Harvard Journal of Law & Public Policy and President of the Harvard Law School Republicans.
-During college, Matt clerked for the Chairman of the Iowa House Judiciary Committee and interned with U.S. Senator Charles E. Grassley in Washington DC.
-After law school, Matt clerked for the Honorable David R. Hansen on the U.S. Court of Appeals for the Eighth Circuit.
+During college, Matt clerked for the Chairman of the Iowa House Judiciary Committee in Des Moines and interned with U.S. Senator Charles E. Grassley in Washington, DC.
+After law school, Matt clerked for the Honorable David R. Hansen on the U.S. Court of Appeals for the Eighth Circuit in Cedar Rapids.

 Matt grew up on his family’s livestock and crop farm in northeast Iowa and graduated with distinction from Iowa State University with a degree in Agricultural Engineering.

-During the Trump Administration, Matt directed the Office of Justice Programs (OJP), DOJ’s research, statistics, and primary grant-making office, overseeing its 14 offices with 1,100 employees and contractors; $6.12 and $5.12 billion operating budgets; financial monitoring of 11,000 DOJ grants totaling $14.8 billion; and program monitoring of 8000 OJP grants totaling $12.7 billion.
-As Principal Deputy Assistant Attorney General, Matt oversaw OJP’s six program offices: the Bureau of Justice Assistance (BJA); Office for Victims of Crime (OVC); National Institute of Justice (NIJ); Bureau of Justice Statistics (BJS); Office of Juvenile Justice and Delinquency Prevention (OJJDP); and Office of Sex Offender Sentencing, Monitoring, Apprehending, Registering, and Tracking (SMART), as well as OJP’s General Counsel’s and seven business offices.
+During the Administration of Donald J. Trump, Matt directed the Office of Justice Programs (OJP), DOJ’s research, statistics, and primary grant-making office, overseeing its operating budgets which exceeded $6 billion and $5 billion, its 14 offices with 1,100 employees and contractors; its financial monitoring of 11,000 DOJ grants totaling nearly $15 billion; and its program monitoring of 8000 OJP grants totaling almost $13 billion.
+As Principal Deputy Assistant Attorney General (PDAAG), Matt oversaw OJP’s six program offices:

-During his tenure as OJP’s leader, Matt prioritized programs and grants to combat violent crime and the opioid epidemic; support state, local, and tribal law enforcement; and aid crime victims, including special programs and initiatives to improve federal, state, and local law enforcement cooperation in enforcing violent crime, immigration, child exploitation, sexual abuse, and human trafficking laws; rescuing, assisting, and restoring the victims of such crimes; implementing The First Step Act; targeting crime reduction grant awards to economically distressed Opportunity Zones; and reducing elder fraud and abuse.
-In addition, Matt was a member of the Attorney General’s Religious Liberty Task Force and served in the role of National Amber Alert Coordinator.
+During his tenure as OJP’s leader, Matt prioritized programs and grants to combat violent crime and the opioid epidemic; support state, local, and tribal law enforcement; and aid crime victims.
+These included special programs and initiatives to improve federal, state, and local law enforcement cooperation in enforcing violent crime, immigration, child exploitation, sexual abuse, and human trafficking laws; rescuing, assisting, and restoring the victims of such crimes; implementing The First Step Act; targeting crime reduction grant awards to economically distressed Opportunity Zones; and reducing elder fraud and abuse.
+In addition, Matt served as the National Amber Alert Coordinator and was a member of the Attorney General’s Religious Liberty Task Force.

-Matt also worked as Nominations Counsel in the Office of Legal Policy during the Trump Administration, helping to interview and vet potential federal judicial nominees, advise nominees throughout the nomination and confirmation process, assist nominees with Senate Judiciary Committee (SJC) filings, and to prepare nominees for SJC hearings.
+Matt also worked as Nominations Counsel in the Office of Legal Policy during the Trump Administration, interviewing and vetting potential federal judicial nominees, advising nominees throughout the nomination and confirmation process, assisting nominees with Senate Judiciary Committee (SJC) filings, and preparing nominees for SJC hearings.
 Ultimately, record numbers of federal judges were confirmed during the Trump Administration.

-During the Administration of George W. Bush, Matt served as the United States Attorney for the Northern District of Iowa, the chief federal law enforcement official in the Northern District.
-During his tenure as U.S. Attorney, Matt’s office charged and convicted record numbers of child exploitation defendants, added prosecutorial resources, and persuaded federal, state, and local law enforcement to devote more investigative resources to such cases; oversaw the successful convictions of 26 defendants, mostly doctors, in the largest Internet pharmacy prosecution in the country at the time (involving the illegal distribution of 30 million prescription pills based on 500,000 phony prescriptions, resulting in $7 million forfeiture); obtained a $4.5 million civil settlement with a major Iowa hospital to resolve Stark Law-related Medicare false claims allegations; and convicted a chiropractor for Medicaid Fraud and Aggravated Identity Theft, with the prison sentence doubled to more than seven years for stealing the identities of 30 minors.
+During the Administration of George W. Bush, Matt served as the U.S. Attorney for the Northern District of Iowa, the chief federal law enforcement officer in the Northern District.
+During his tenure, Matt’s office charged and convicted record numbers of child exploitation defendants and persuaded federal, state, and local law enforcement to devote additional investigative resources to such cases; oversaw the successful convictions of 26 defendants, mostly doctors, in the largest Internet pharmacy prosecution in the country at the time involving the illegal distribution of 30 million prescription pills based on 500,000 phony prescriptions, and resulting in a $7 million forfeiture; obtained a $4.5 million civil settlement with a major Iowa hospital to resolve Stark Law-related Medicare false claims allegations; and convicted a chiropractor for Medicaid Fraud and Aggravated Identity Theft, with the prison sentence doubled to more than seven years for stealing the identities of 30 minors.

-Prior to serving as U.S. Attorney, Matt served as a Counsel and Special Assistant in DOJ’s Civil Rights Division, where he assisted and advised the Assistant Attorney General and his Deputies in leading and managing the Division’s litigation, regulations, legislation, and policy work in areas including religious liberty, human trafficking, police misconduct, Title VII employment law, ADA enforcement, and discrimination in areas such as education, housing, voting, public accommodations, and federal contracting programs.
+Prior to serving as U.S. Attorney, Matt served as a Counsel and Special Assistant in DOJ’s Civil Rights Division, where he assisted and advised the Assistant Attorney General and Principal Deputies in leading and managing the Division’s litigation, regulatory matters, legislation, and policy work in areas including religious liberty, human trafficking, police misconduct, Title VII employment law, ADA enforcement, and discrimination in areas such as education, housing, voting, public accommodations, and federal contracting programs.

 - State of Iowa